Home > Publications > Archive. Indigenous Libraries

 2019

 Civallero, Edgardo (2019).
 Bibliotecas y sociedades originarias en América Latina: Ideas básicas y caminos a futuro.
-Perspectivas em Ciências da Informação, 24 (2), 124-139.
+Perspectivas em Ciências da Informação, 24 (2), pp. 124-139.
 [Link]

 (+) Abstract

-The text offers a critical and reflective examination of the development of library services for Indigenous peoples in Latin America, combining experiential narrative with conceptual analysis to reassess the foundations, assumptions, and practices of this field.
+This article offers a critical and reflective examination of the development of library services for Indigenous peoples in Latin America, combining experiential narrative with conceptual analysis to reassess the foundations, assumptions, and practices of this field.
 It situates these services within a broader historical and social context marked by marginalization, cultural erosion, and informational exclusion, while emphasizing their emergence as small-scale, fragmented, and often poorly documented initiatives since the late twentieth century.
 Through this lens, the text identifies a series of tensions and contradictions — particularly surrounding terminology, methodologies, and institutional frameworks — that reveal the need for a deeper and more interdisciplinary rethinking of Indigenous-oriented library work.

 The text critically examines the eurocentric foundations of library science, highlighting how traditional models privilege written knowledge, dominant languages, and institutionalized forms of legitimacy, often excluding or marginalizing oral traditions and Indigenous epistemologies.
 It problematizes the use of categories such as "indigenous libraries," arguing that such labels can reinforce processes of othering, stereotyping, and segregation, while also obscuring the diversity and complexity of Indigenous communities.
 Drawing on field experiences, the text underscores the importance of participatory, community-based approaches that prioritize local needs, knowledge systems, and forms of expression, and that recognize the library not only as a repository of information but as a potential tool for social change, political engagement, and cultural revitalization.